Butea superba

 Erectile Dysfunction (One Small RCT)

-The Cherdshewasart 2003 randomized double-blind clinical trial in Thai males aged 30-70 with ED showed significant improvement in 4 of 5 IIEF-5 questionnaire domains over 3 months.
-82.4% of patients reported noticeable improvement.
-Hematology and blood chemistry showed no apparent change.
+A randomized double-blind trial in Thai males aged 30-70 with ED showed significant improvement in 4 of 5 IIEF-5 questionnaire domains over 3 months, with 82.4% of patients reporting noticeable improvement and no apparent change in hematology or blood chemistry.
 Important: small single-trial evidence — not replicated in larger Western populations.

 Possible cAMP PDE Inhibition (Mechanism for ED Effect)